Government plan to price copper higher than fibre is a mistake

 Copper is the gateway drug leading to fibre.
 People who buy faster copper services, such as VDSL, are likely to be the first to buy fibre when it becomes available.
 Getting people hooked on fast broadband will do more to make sure fibre succeeds than discriminating against copper.

-I’ve said all along, if the government has to discriminate against copper to sell fibre, that means there’s something wrong with the fibre project that needs fixing.
+If the government has to discriminate against copper to sell fibre, that means there’s something wrong with the fibre project that needs fixing.
 Fix the problem, don’t cripple the competition.

 Member discussion